SASAKN/NextOS/README.md

-# Neox
+# Neos

-Neox is a operating system like Unix.
+Neos is a operating system like Unix.

 ## Kernel